1 killed, 1 injured in crash on Ben Franklin Parkway

 It happened around 4:20 a.m.
 Friday at 20th Street and the Parkway near the Franklin Institute.

-The Action Cam on the scene showed a car struck a pole along the Parkway.
+The Action Cam on the scene showed a car struck a pole and a tree along the Parkway.

+1 man is dead and a woman is seriously injured, according to police.

+The car hit a tree and large pole. **The Parkway is shutdown in both directions between 20th and 21st**@6abc https://t.co/9mRA92nrnD pic.twitter.com/bkvw83dDw9

 Police said a man and woman were inside the vehicle.

-Note: UPDATE: Fatal crash on the Ben Franklin Parkway.— Corey Davis (@CoreyDavis6abc) September 25, 2020